Dyalog/link/help/Link.GetFileName.md

     files ←  ⎕SE.Link.GetFileName items

 Returns the fully qualified name of the file containing the source of the given APL item.
-See also [⎕SE.Link.GetItemName](Link.GetItemName.md).
+See also the inverse function [Link.GetItemName](Link.GetItemName.md).

 #### Arguments